9M2PJU/Azan-Prayer-Docker/README.md

 # Azan-Prayer-Docker

-Here’s a `README.md` for your project, summarizing its purpose, setup, and usage:

----

 # Azan Prayer Time Announcer

 This project sets up a Docker container to fetch daily prayer times, configure cron jobs for automatic announcements, and play Azan audio files at the appropriate times.